open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 }
 ```

-In the sample `SpanLinksExtractor` implementation the request object uses a very
+In the `SpanLinksExtractor` sample implementation, the request object uses a
 convenient `getRelatedOperations()` method to find all spans that should be linked to the newly
 created one.
-In reality, you will most likely have to construct `SpanContext` by extracting
+When such a function doesn't exist, you need to construct `SpanContext` by extracting
 information from a data structure representing request headers or metadata.

 You can add a `SpanLinksExtractor` to the `InstrumenterBuilder` by using